lumigo-io/opentelemetry-python-distro/README.md

   * We support more granular masking using the following parameters.
 If not given, the above configuration is the fallback: `LUMIGO_SECRET_MASKING_REGEX_HTTP_REQUEST_BODIES`, `LUMIGO_SECRET_MASKING_REGEX_HTTP_REQUEST_HEADERS`, `LUMIGO_SECRET_MASKING_REGEX_HTTP_RESPONSE_BODIES`, `LUMIGO_SECRET_MASKING_REGEX_HTTP_RESPONSE_HEADERS`, `LUMIGO_SECRET_MASKING_REGEX_HTTP_QUERY_PARAMS`, `LUMIGO_SECRET_MASKING_REGEX_ENVIRONMENT`.
 * `LUMIGO_SWITCH_OFF=true`: This option disables the Lumigo OpenTelemetry distro entirely; no instrumentation will be injected, no tracing data will be collected.
 * `LUMIGO_REPORT_DEPENDENCIES=false`: This option disables the built-in dependency reporting to Lumigo SaaS.
 For more information, refer to the [Automated dependency reporting](#automated-dependency-reporting) section.
 * `LUMIGO_AUTO_FILTER_EMPTY_SQS`: This option enables the automatic filtering of empty SQS messages from being sent to Lumigo SaaS.
+For more information, refer to the [Filtering out empty SQS messages](#filtering-out-empty-sqs-messages) section.

 ### Execution Tags